vislab-tecnico-lisboa/yarp-bottle-generator/README.md

     sudo make install

+## Set the environment variable

-In order to run the generator you'll need to export the $BOTTLE_GENERATOR_DIR variable:
+In order to run the generator you'll need to export the $BOTTLE_GENERATOR_DIR.
+Add the export to a script or execute it each time you want to run the generator:

     export BOTTLE_GENERATOR_DIR = /path/to/destination/folder/yarp-bottle-generator